ARTICLE I. NAME OF ORGANIZATION

 Section 1.
 Books and Records

-The Collective shall keep complete books and records of accounts and minutes of the proceedings of all Member Meetings, Board Meetings and the AGM.
+The Collectif shall keep complete books and records of accounts and minutes of the proceedings of all Member Meetings, Board Meetings and the AGM.
 All records, minutes, and other forms of record keeping shall be kept on file and accessible to all members of the Board and Chairs of committees.

 Section 2.
 Finances and Signing Authority